keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

     <tr>
       <td>Tuition</td>
       <td>Due after graduating.
 18-25% of first years salary.
 Basically the higher you earn the higher you pay.
 You pay a $5k deposit (at 18% repayment) but can lower it down in $1k increments where at $2k you have a 25% repayment.</td>
-      <td>Due during the program.
+      <td>Due before the start of the program.
 Flat rate of $18-20k. $2k of this is due as an initial deposit to enroll.</td>
     </tr>
     <tr>
       <td>Financing options</td>